mozilla-b2g/marionette-js-runner/README.md

 });
 ```

-## `marionette.plugin` add a plugin to all marionette client interfaces.
+## `marionette.plugin` (plugin exposure/setup api)

 One of the features of the client is extending its functionality without modiying the base code.
-So if for example you wanted to extend the client to have an interface to
+For example if you wanted to extend the client to
-[launch apps](https://github.com/mozilla-b2g/marionette-apps) you can do that.
+[launch apps](https://github.com/mozilla-b2g/marionette-apps) you, can do that by exposing a new plugin.

 ```js